 Chachani – Peru

 The Peruvian city of Arequipa is full of fiery volcanoes, but Chachani is the biggest of all.
 This beast peaks at an altitude of 19,872 feet (6,057m), which is taller than the more popular volcanoes such as El Misti.
-Chachani is the ultimate volcano to hike in Southern Peru, with its stunning panoramic views at the top, as well as the otherworldly terrain that you’ll pass through on your way to the peak.
+Chachani is the ultimate volcano to hike in Southern Peru (and one of the best things to do in Peru!), with its stunning panoramic views at the top, as well as the otherworldly terrain that you’ll pass through on your way to the peak.

 If you’re backpacking Peru, note that Chachani is located roughly 55km from Arequipa, and you’ll first need to head there.
 Arequipa is around 1010km from Lima.
 The bus from the capital takes 18 hours, whilst a flight takes around an hour.

 Once in Arequipa, the only way to hike Chachani is with an organized tour.
 You can find many reputable companies based around the Plaza de Armas.
-There are two options for the hike; either the one-day ascent, or the two-days, one-night experience.
+There are two options for the hike; either the one-day ascent or the two-day, one-night experience.

 The best time to hike Chachani is during the dry season, which runs from April until November.
 It’ll still be pretty cold (so you’ll need to bring several layers), however, there’s much less risk of mudflows due to excessive rain.
-The climb up to Chachani is not too complicated but is definitely not for those who aren’t in good physical condition.
+The climb up to Chachani is not too complicated but is definitely not for those who aren’t in good physical condition – however, it’s still one of the best things to do in Arequipa!

 Also, due to the high altitude, it’s extremely important to prepare properly by acclimatizing in Arequipa for a few days.
 Buying Coca Leaves or Soroche Pills is recommended to prevent any potential altitude sickness symptoms.